geebinge/ssh-via-device-streams/README.md

 	node <path2proxy.js>\proxy.js

+### for Linux

+create a small skript like `open_proxy.sh`

+	#!/bin/bash

+	export IOTHUB_CONNECTION_STRING="<your service primary connection string>"
+	export STREAMING_TARGET_DEVICE="<the device id from the device you like to connect>" export PROXY_PORT="<choose a port, what ever you like e.g. 2225>"

+	node <path2proxy.js>/proxy.js

-When you start your `open_proxy.cmd` this will open the PROXY_PORT on your local machine what you can than access with [putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html), or what every ssh client you like.
+When you start your `open_proxy.cmd` or `open_proxy.sh` this will open the PROXY_PORT on your local machine what you can than access with [putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html), or what every ssh client you like.

+if you using Linux, you maybe consider to run the local proxy also as a [service](#if-you-like-to-run-it-as-a-services).